Poagao's Journal

 Sep 12 2004

 It seems like it’s been raining forever.
-Somehow a…

-After Dana finished and has a break, we marched…well, it more like a shuffle…we shuffled in playing a repeating dirge, and the show started.
-The place was packed, and since we were all crowded on stage, I had a hard time seeing Dave’s cues.
+After Dana finished and has a break, we marched…well, more like shuffled in playing a repeating dirge, and the show started.
+The place was packed, and since we were all crowded on stage, I had a hard time seeing David’s cues.
 The first couple of songs were pretty rough, at least for me.
 I was used to playing with everyone about the same level, but now everyone had mikes, which made everything sound different.
 Also, we were all standing, which took some getting used to.

-The show concluded with the Work Song, which starts with Dave’s introduction of the band members followed by a wicked solo by Connor.
-I was surprised at the amount of applause I got; I’d thought my performance was a little off, especially earlier on.
-Or maybe they just liked my hat.
-We did one enchore, one of Dana’s pieces, and then it was over.
-It was also 2:30 a.m., a much later ending than usual from what I understand.
+We did one encore, one of Dana’s pieces, and then it was over.
+It was also 2:30 a.m., a much later ending than usual at the venue from what I understand.
 By the time we got packed up and ready to leave, it was after 3.
-I caught a ride home with Sandy and Jojo, but I was still too high to sleep right away, and got to bed just after noticing the slightly lighter dreariness that was dawn this morning.
+I caught a ride home with Sandman, but I was still too high to sleep right away, and got to bed just after noticing the slightly lighter dreariness that was dawn this morning.

 posted by Poagao at 11:13 am